Nonparametric Bayesian volatility learning under microstructure noise: Exchange rate data

 Financial time series often contain jumps, accurate detection of which is a delicate task.
 As this section serves illustrative purposes only, for simplicity we ignore jumps in our analysis.
 For high frequency data, volatility estimates are expected to recover quickly after infrequent jumps in the underlying process.
 This should in particular be the case for our learning procedure, given that we model the volatility as a piecewise constant function, which can be viewed as an estimate of the ``histogramised'' true volatility.
 Indeed, effects of infrequent jumps in the underlying process are likely to get smoothed out by averaging (we make no claim of robustness of our procedure with respect to possible presence of large jumps in the process $X$, or densely clustered small jumps).
 An alternative here would have been to use a heuristic jump removal technique, such as the ones discussed in \cite{sabel15}; next one could have applied our Bayesian procedure on the resulting ``cleaned'' data.

-We report inference results in Figure \ref{fig:eurus:data}, where time is rescaled to the interval $[0,1]$, so that $t=0$ corresponds to the midnight and $t=0.5$ to noon.
+We report inference results in the bottom panel of Figure~\ref{fig:eurus:data}, where time is rescaled to the interval $[0,1]$, so that $t=0$ corresponds to the midnight and $t=0.5$ to noon.
+We used $N=96$ bins.
 As seen from the plot, there is considerable uncertainty in volatility estimates.
 Understandably, the volatility is lower during the night hours.
 It also displays two peaks corresponding to the early morning and late afternoon parts of the day.
-Finally, we give several trace plots of the generated Markov chains in Figure \ref{fig:eurus:trace}.
-The algorithm took ca.~33 minutes to complete.
-In Figure \ref{fig:eurus2} we give inference results obtained via further subsampling of the data, retaining $50\%$ of the observations.
-The posterior mean is quite similar to that in Figure \ref{fig:eurus:data}, whereas the wider credible band reflects greater inferential uncertainty due to a smaller sample size.
+Finally, we give several trace plots of the generated Markov chains in Figure~\ref{fig:eurus:trace}.
+The algorithm took about~33 minutes to complete.
+In Figure~\ref{fig:eurus2} we give inference results obtained via further subsampling of the data, retaining $50\%$ of the observations.
+The posterior mean is quite similar to that in Figure~\ref{fig:eurus:data}, whereas the wider credible band reflects greater inferential uncertainty due to a smaller sample size.
 The figure provides a partial validation of the model we use.